-• Level 3 - unobservable inputs for the asset or liability.
+- Level 1 quoted prices (unadjusted) in active markets for identical assets or liabilities that the Organization has the ability to access at the measurement date.
+An active market is a market in which transactions occur with sufficient frequency and volume to provide pricing information on an ongoing basis. - Level 2 inputs other than quoted prices that are observable for the asset or liability, either directly or indirectly. - Level 3 unobservable inputs for the asset or liability.
 Unobservable inputs reflect the Organization's own assumptions about the assumptions market participants would use in pricing the asset or liability (including assumptions about risk).
 Unobservable inputs are developed based on the best information available in the circumstances and may include the Organization's own data.